Skip to content

 Intro

-The purpose of this work instruction is to explain the assembly process for the LumenPnP v3.2.0 Left-Side Y-Gantry (y-gantry-left).
+The purpose of this work instruction is to explain the assembly process for the LumenPnP v4 Left-Side Y-Gantry (y-gantry-left).
+This document also serves as the work instruction for the y-gantry-right subassemby, as this is simply a mirror of the left-side.

 Create Y-Gantry Subassembly